bdaralan/FNote/README.md

     - add-collection-guide.json
     - add-vocabulary-guide.json
 - **UnitTest**
-  - VocabularyCollectionTests.swift
   - VocabularyTests.swift
   - VocabularyConnectionTests.swift
-  - TagTests.swift

 ## FAQ

 ### How do I contribute?

-The repository is private at the moment.
+Contribution is not available at the moment.

 ## Support